 The London elections use 3 voting systems so the count is different for the Mayoral, London-wide and Constituency Assembly member contests.

-The votes are counted at the Excel Centre, Kensington Olympia and Alexandra Palace, with the final announcement of Mayor and London-wide Assembly Members made from City Hall.
-The Constituency Assembly Member declarations are made from the Count Centres.
+In 2021 the votes were counted at the Excel Centre, Kensington Olympia and Alexandra Palace, with the final announcement of Mayor and London-wide Assembly Members made from City Hall.
+The Constituency Assembly Member declarations were made from the Count Centres.

-We use an electronic vote-counting system that has been extensively tested and audited.
-Results will be verified before being declared.
+We uses an electronic vote-counting system that has been extensively tested and audited.
+Results were verified before being declared.

 Tellers work for parties and may ask for your poll card number.
 This is so they can check who's voted and contact those who haven't.
 You don't have to give them any information.
 If you have concerns speak to polling station staff.